ossu/data-science/README.md

 ### Which programming languages should I use?

-TODO: Python and R are heavily used in Data Science
+Python and R are heavily used in Data Science community and our courses teach you both, but...

 The **important** thing for each course is to **internalize** the **core concepts** and to be able to use them with whatever tool (programming language) that you wish.